MutiatOba/tech221_virtulisation/README.md

 6. Alternatively to manual inputting the linux commands, to create a script that runs when spinning up a Vagrant virtual machine (VM), you can follow these steps (https://developer.hashicorp.com/vagrant/docs/provisioning/shell):

-- create a script in the same folder as your vagrant file. make sure to save it as a .sh file:
+- create a script file in the same folder as your vagrant file. make sure to save it as a .sh file:
 ```
 #!/bin/bash
 sudo apt update -y